Prehistory of the Philippines: Means of traveling

-Early hominin species first populated the Philippines by crossing the surrounding waters during the Last Glacial Period, when sea levels were lower and present-day islands were easier to reach due to land bridges and narrow straits.
+Early hominin species first populated the Philippines by crossing the surrounding waters during the Last Glacial Period, when sea levels were lower and present-day islands were easier to reach due to land bridges and narrower straits.
 (Note: Palawan was likely connected to mainland Asia during the Last Glacial Maximum, which could have allowed hominin migration by foot.
 However, no land bridges connected Palawan to the rest of the Philippines.
 Sea crossings were the only way to reach them.)
-These migrations began in the Chibanian or Middle Pleistocene age, between 1 million to 700 thousand years before present (YBP).
-Early hominins probably did not use watercraft to reach the archipelago, since the chances of their being able to build boats are currently small.
-Rather, they were presumably washed ashore on most islands via floating objects, such as uprooted mangroves.
+These migrations began in the Chibanian (Middle Pleistocene) age, between 1 million to 700 thousand years before present (YBP).
+It was possible for hominins to reach a new island purely by accident.

+There is currently no material evidence that hominins built watercraft capable of navigating the Philippine seas.
+Regardless, they must have found a way to drift or raft across vast expanses of water, with floating vegetation as proposed objects for doing so.
+Archaeologist Thomas Ingicco suggested that mangroves uprooted by disasters like typhoons could serve as such natural rafts.

 Migration routes

-To reach the Philippines during the Pleistocene, hominins had to come from either the north in Taiwan or the south in present-day Malaysia and Indonesia.
-Borneo, located in the south, was the most likely starting point.
+To reach the Philippines during the Pleistocene, hominins had to come from either the north in Taiwan or the south in Borneo.
+Borneo was the most likely starting point.
 It was fairly close to the Philippines and, due to low sea levels, was connected to mainland Asia through the Sundaland landmass.
 Hominins from Borneo would have reached Luzon by passing through Palawan first, followed by Mindoro; they may have also entered the Philippines via the Sulu Archipelago.

 Sulawesi, an Indonesian island to the south, was also a likely starting point for hominin migration.
 Hominins coming from Sulawesi would have arrived at the Philippines via Mindanao.
 Although possible, the least likely migration scenario is a sea crossing from Taiwan to Luzon via the Luzon Strait.
 The ocean currents were highly turbulent and required advanced navigation technologies to overcome.